| HBS Working Paper Series

 Admitting Mistakes: Home Country Effect on the Reliability of Restatement Reporting

-We study the frequency of restatements by foreign firms listed on the U.S. exchanges.
-We find that the restatement rate by U.S. listed foreign firms is significantly lower than that of comparable U.S. firms and the difference depends on the home country characteristics of the foreign firm.
-Foreign firms from countries with a weak rule of law are less likely to restate than firms from strong rule of law countries are, despite companies from the weaker rule of law countries having higher levels of earnings management.
-After controlling for the materiality of the restatement, firms from weak rule of law countries are more likely to opt for less visible restatement disclosure methods.
-We interpret these findings as home country enforcement affecting firms' likelihood of reporting existing accounting irregularities.
-This suggests that for U.S. listed foreign firms, less frequent restatements can be a signal of opportunistic reporting rather than high quality earnings.
+We study the frequency of restatements by foreign firms listed on US exchanges.
+We find that the restatement rate of US listed foreign firms is significantly lower than that of comparable US firms and that the difference depends on the firm’s home country characteristics.
+Foreign firms from countries with a weak rule of law are less likely to restate than are firms from strong rule of law countries.
+While the lower rate of restatements can represent an absence of errors, it can also indicate a lack of detection and disclosure of errors and irregularities.
+We infer the magnitude of detection and disclosure by associating the frequency of restatements with the quality of the firm’s internal reporting system.
+We find that only US firms and foreign firms from strong rule of law countries show a positive association between restatement frequency and internal control weaknesses.
+Firms from weak rule of law countries show no significant association.
+We interpret these findings as home country enforcement affecting firms’ likelihood of detecting and reporting existing accounting irregularities.
+This suggests that for US listed foreign firms, less frequent restatements can be a signal of opportunistic reporting rather than a lack of accounting errors and irregularities.

 Keywords: Accounting restatements;